sedexdev/l0ad3d-2d/README.md

 PS1 game 'Loaded'.
 It features a small demo environment to emulate the original in a 2D plane using Lua and the LOVE2D game engine for development.
-All textures were created by me using GIMP.</p>
+All textures were created by me using GIMP (unless otherwise credited below)</p>
 <p>Author: Andrew Macmillan</p>
 <p>Version: 1.0</p>